platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ![A closeup of the metrics for the MySQL service disk](/images/metrics/disk-single.png "0.4")

-### Development environment example
+### Grid environment example

-Metrics for Development environments show the resource usage per container within the project.
+Metrics for Grid environments show the resource usage per container within the project.

 This reference project has configured a single application and two services: Redis and MariaDB.
 The plan size for this project is [X-Large](https://platform.sh/pricing/), which has guaranteed resources of 8.22 vCPU/12.2&nbsp;GB RAM.
-The appropriate resources have been [allocated automatically](../configuration/app/size.md) for each container based on the number and type of containers for this plan size.
+The appropriate resources have been [allocated automatically](../configuration/app/app-reference.md#sizes) for each container based on the number and type of containers for this plan size.
 The graphs show the current average usage in relation to the allocated resources.

 #### App container

 The app container has been granted 0.75&nbsp;GB of memory and 5.00 CPU.
-The persistent disk has been configured in the [app configuration](../configuration/app/_index.md) at 144.12&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [app configuration](../configuration/app/app-reference.md#top-level-properties) at 144.12&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.

 ![All of the metrics for the app container](/images/metrics/app-container.png)